Corbin, Travis Help Florida St. End 3-Game Skid

 Mataeo Durant ran for 127 yards, including a 64-yard touchdown, for Duke (2-9, 1-9).
 The Blue Devils ran 51 times for 245 yards but tossed three interceptions and managed just 148 yards passing.

+“A pretty somber locker room,” Duke coach David Cutcliffe said.
+“As you might imagine, 11 games now, a season coming to completion.
+Very thankful to our seniors … It’s been pretty phenomenal that they have not bailed out.
+At the toughest of times, they stayed the course.”

 Corbin had 16 carries for 72 yards and two of his three touchdowns came out of the wildcat formation.
-Florida State ran for 324 yards on 43 carries.
+Florida State ran for 324 yards and six touchdowns on 43 carries, the first time the Seminoles surpassed the 300-yard rushing mark since a Dec.
+2017 win over ULM.

+“Every day no matter who is here we are going to come to work every day,” Corbin said.
+“It felt good.
+It felt rewarding.
+Good vibes in the locker room.”

 Hamsah Nasirildeen, Travis Jay and Brendan Gant had interceptions for the Seminoles.